xiangmingcai/UnmixingMtxGenerator.github.io/instruction.md

   <img src="./images/step32.jpg" />
 </p>

 In the first round of using UMG, you have no unmixing matrix provided.
 So you need to tell UMG which channels that you need.
+Of cause, the UMG will automaticly check some channels for you.
+Please double check if any channel is incorrect.

 From the second round of using UMG, you will have a semi-finished unmixng matrix uploaded.
 UMG will check the matrix itself and select the channels needed for you.
 If there is any channel missed, you will see the worring when you upload the fcs file.

 You can not change the order of channels in the UMG.
 However, you could do this in Excel when you get your unmixing matrix file.
 It is also fine if you channge the order of channels in a semi-finished unmixing matrix csv file.
 The UMG will check the matrix and reorder the channels in fcs file when reading it.